jasper1378/i3neostatus/README.md

 }
 ```

-The final step is to compile your module to a shared object that can be loaded by i3neostatus.
+The final step is to compile your module to a shared object that can be loaded by i3neostatus. i3neostatus uses C++20, your module should as well.
 If using GCC, the following command should do the trick.
 ```
 g++ -std=c++20 -Wall -Wextra -g -O2 -fPIC -shared module_test.cpp -o module_test
 ```